Estimated read time: 8 minutes, 4 seconds

 Remember the example from small business owner Dean Thompson from earlier?
 It took him more than 12 hours to resolve a single chargeback dispute from a customer.

-To successfully dispute a chargeback, you need time to prepare your case.
+Even if you were going to try and dispute a case, the process is a huge hassle that takes a long time.
 If you’re a small business with limited resources, it may not be possible to spend so much of your time-fighting chargebacks.

 Despite what you may be thinking, Chargebacks aren’t always dishonest disputes from customers.
 Sometimes, they’re innocent mistakes made by customers, and this can happen if your business name isn’t clear on their bank statement.

 That’s why it’s crucial to make sure you make your DBA Name clear to your customers the moment they purchase a product.
-To cover your back, notify your customers after their purchase covering what they should expect to see on their bank statement.
+To cover your back, notify your customers after their purchase so they know what they should expect to see on their bank statement.

-Even if you take the customer on and win the battle, chances are, they’ll never buy from you again.
+Even if you were to take the customer on and win the battle, chances are, they’ll never buy from you again.

 Fighting chargebacks, especially for smaller merchants, won’t result in repeat business from the customer who has filed the dispute.
 Ask yourself, is the time spent fighting this charge worth the effort it’s going to take my business?